wentam/bottom-bracket/README.typ

 Bottom bracket does nothing more.
 All behavior of the user's language is determined by macros.

 If you're implementing an ahead-of-time compiled language like C, the output of the 'print' step would likely be an ELF .o file.
+It's entirely up to the programmer, though - your macros can expand into anything.

+You can of course use your macros when defining other macros.
+Thus, whatever high-level language you define can be used when defining macros rather than machine language.
+This allows you to walk up the stack little-by-little.

 = Language details